aymenalwch/aymenalwch/README.md

-- 👋 Hi, I’m @aymenalwch
+- Hi, I’m Aymen Alouache a Mechatronics student
-- 👀 I’m interested in programing
+- I’m interested in programing, electronics and cyber security
-- 🌱 I’m currently learning python
+- I’m currently learning python
-- 💞️ I’m looking to collaborate
-- 📫 How to reach me ...

 <!---
 aymenalwch/aymenalwch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.